rlord111/rhyscasebattles/README.md

-# Rhys Coin Casino
+# Rhys Coin Casino Site

-A crypto-powered casino site built for RhysCoin (RHC).

-## Pages
-- Coin Flip
-- Blackjack
-- Roulette
-- Case Opening
-- Poker
-- Player Profile

-## Deployment
+## 🛠 How to Use

-1. Upload all files to GitHub.
+1. Upload these files to GitHub.
-2. Import to Vercel.
+2. Connect to Vercel and deploy.
-3. Set Coinbase CHECKOUT_ID in coinbase.js
+3. No environment variables or webhook required.
+4. Coin buttons use Coinbase Commerce checkout links.

+## 🧾 Build Command (in Vercel)

+- Build: `npm run build` or just deploy `public` folder
+- Output directory: `public`